course-projects-and-codes-dk/javascript-course-projects/README.md

-# VanillaJS Repeated Projects
+# Javascript Projects from Courses

-It consists of a bunch of redesigned vanilla javascript projects of other developers with my input in it.
+It consists a bunch of redesigned javascript projects from the courses I took while learning javascript.

 ### Here's the live preview of all these projects